iamatran/Week7-PythonEncryption-PeterTran/README.md

 # Week7-PythonEncryption-PeterTran
-Implementing a simple HTTPS protocol between client and server applications
+Simulating SSL between client and server and CA applications

+# Instructions
+Start CA first
+Then Server
+Then Client last